arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 ## R Markdown

-Now that we have convinced you (we hope) that reproducibility is important, how do you undertake a reproducible analysis?
+Now that we have convinced you (we hope) that reproducibility is important, how do you undertake a reproducible analysis using the R language?
 One answer to this is **R Markdown**.

 <div style = "align-items: center; display: flex;">
 <div style = "margin: 1rem; max-width: 65%; float:left;">